Antibody: Research applications

 Antibodies used in research are some of the most powerful, yet most problematic reagents with a tremendous number of factors that must be controlled in any experiment including cross reactivity, or the antibody recognizing multiple epitopes and affinity, which can vary widely depending on experimental conditions such as pH, solvent, state of tissue etc. Multiple attempts have been made to improve both the way that researchers validate antibodies and ways in which they report on antibodies.
 Researchers using antibodies in their work need to record them correctly in order to allow their research to be reproducible (and therefore tested, and qualified by other researchers).
 Less than half of research antibodies referenced in academic papers can be easily identified.
 Papers published in F1000 in 2014 and 2015 provide researchers with a guide for reporting research antibody use.
 The RRID paper, is co-published in 4 journals that implemented the RRIDs Standard for research resource citation, which draws data from the antibodyregistry.org as the source of antibody identifiers (see also group at Force11).

 Antibody regions can be used to further biomedical research by acting as a guide for drugs to reach their target.
-Several application involve using bacterial plasmids to tag plasmids with the Fc region of the antibody such as pFUSE-Fc plasmid.
+Antibodies and Fc‑based constructs provide highly specific binding to cell-surface receptors and are used as targeting moieties in antibody–drug conjugates (ADCs), bispecifics, and Fc‑fusion drugs for cancer and other diseases.